 Anachronistic Futurism

-A equal parts visionary technology and ancient alchemy
+equal parts visionary technology and ancient alchemy

 Lived truth challenges conceptions of the artificially intelligent in a serial allegory of one AI’s search for the Singularity.